ch4mpy/spring-addons/samples/tutorials/resource-server_with_oauthentication/README.md

 ## 1. Prerequisites
 We assume that [tutorials main README prerequisites section](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#prerequisites) has been achieved and that you have a minimum of 1 OIDC Provider (2 would be better) with ID and secret for clients configured with authorization-code flow.

-Also, we will be using spring-addons starters.
+Also, we will be using `spring-addons-starter-oidc`.
 If for whatever reason you don't want to do so, you'll have to follow the [`servlet-resource-server` tutorial](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) to configure the REST API as an OAuth2 resource server with just `spring-boot-starter-oauth2-resource-server`

 ## 2. Project Initialization
 We'll start a spring-boot 3 project with the help of https://start.spring.io/